JesseMK/pe32me162irpy_exp/README.rst

 =================

-**Project Energy 32:** *Read electricity meter (ISKRA ME162), through optical port, export power usage to MQTT.*
+**Project Energy 32:** *Read electricity meter (ISKRA ME162), through optical port, export power usage using MQTT.*

 This project contains *Python* code to read values from the *ISKRA ME-162 electricity meter* and push them to an *MQTT broker*.